xy2506/cc22mw/assignment.Rmd

 ### Grading

-You will be graded on the quality of your work, originality, and the effort invested.
+You will be graded on the quality of your work, originality, and effort invested.
 Any sources used must be cited.
+We are looking for value-added over existing resources.
+For example, an excellent cheatsheet already exists for ggplot2 so creating a new one would not be very useful unless it represents a significant improvement.